Overview

 Example E2E Test Structure

-A typical e2e test file tests a resource across different modes:Live Testing
+A typical e2e test file tests a resource across different modes.
+Each test runs automatically against both ChatGPT and Claude hosts:Visual Regression Testing

 Live tests validate your MCP Apps inside real ChatGPT — not the inspector.
 They open a browser, navigate to ChatGPT, send messages that trigger tool calls against your MCP server, and verify the rendered app using Playwright assertions.
 This catches issues that inspector tests can’t: real MCP connection behavior, actual LLM tool invocation, host-specific iframe rendering, and production resource loading.Prerequisites